perfcto/Appie-project-css/README.md

-# compition-project-1
+# first-project-of-competation
-the first comption project
+the first project